May looks for way to Brexit as EU summit looms

 “Grant an extension - what for?
 Time is not a solution, it’s a method,” said EU Affairs Minister Nathalie Loiseau.
 “If there is an objective and a strategy, it has to come from London.”

-The 2016 referendum, which produced a 52-48 percent vote to leave, exposed deep divisions and has fuelled soul-searching about everything from secession and immigration to capitalism and British identity.
+The 2016 referendum, which produced a 52-48 percent vote to leave, exposed deep divisions and has fueled soul-searching about everything from secession and immigration to capitalism and British identity.

 The crisis has left allies and investors puzzled by a country that for decades seemed a confident pillar of Western economic and political stability.